db1218/SEPR-Documentation/README.md

 `brew install yarn`

-You should no have Yarn installed and ready for later on.
+You should now have Yarn installed and ready for later on.

 You will also need a text editor.
 There are many available, but I would recommend [Visual Studio Code](https://code.visualstudio.com).

-#### Cloning from Github
+### Cloning from Github

 GitHub is a platform that provides hosting for software development version control using Git.